Minuscule 27: Description

-The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numerals are given at the margin, with the chapter titles (known as τιτλοι / titloi) written at the top of the pages.
-There is also a division according to the Ammonian Sections (in Mark 241, the last section is in 16:20), with references to the Eusebian Canons written below Ammonian Section numbers (both early systems of dividing the New Testament into sections).
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numerals are given in the margin, with their chapter titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also a division according to the Ammonian Sections (241 in Mark, the last section in 16:20), with references to the Eusebian Canons written below the Ammonian Section numbers (both early systems of dividing the New Testament into sections).

 It contains the tables of contents (also known as κεφαλαια) before each Gospel, along with pictures of the Evangelists.
 The liturgical books with hagiographies (known as the Synaxarion and Menologion) were added by a later hand.
 It was extensively altered by a later hand.

 Text

-The Greek text of the codex is considered a representative of the Byzantine text-type; the text-types are groups of different manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups, which are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.
-Biblical scholar and textual critic Kurt Aland placed it in Category V according to his manuscript text classification system.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type; the text-types are groups of different manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups, which are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.
+Biblical scholar and textual critic Kurt Aland placed it in Category V according to his New Testament Manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."
 It belongs to the textual Family 1424.

-According to the Claremont Profile Method (a specific analysis of textual data) it represents textual cluster M27 as a core member.
-It creates a cluster, to which belong the manuscripts: 71, 569, 692, 750, 1170, 1222, 1413, 1415, 1458, 1626, 2715.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual cluster M27 as a core member.
+It creates a cluster which comprises the following minuscule manuscripts: 71, 569, 692, 750, 1170, 1222, 1413, 1415, 1458, 1626, and 2715.